Aquaculture Recirculation - the biofilter is critical for the removal of ammonia and nitrogen from RAS systems.

-It the picture above, the cycling of nitrogen starts when the salmon release urine and feces into the tank seawater.
+It this picture, the cycling of nitrogen starts when the salmon release urine and feces into the tank seawater.
 The most nitrogenous material originates from the live salmon fish present in the tanks.
 Nitrogen, mostly as proteins and amino acids is simplified into a variety of end products during metabolism.
 The three main end products of nitrogen breakdown are:

 The term "ammonia" refers to the sum of free ammonia (NH3) and ammonium ion (NH4+) and is measured as total (NH4 - N).
 Ammonia is the primary form of nitrogen released to the environment.